 There are two different bars that come with the Harambe System: The K Bar and the T Bar.

 The K Bar, which is included with the Harambe System’s K Bundle, is longer and thicker than the T Bar.
-It has a 1.1-inch thick diameter, is about 12 pounds, and is 35.25 inches wide.
-It’s a solidly constructed band bar made from stainless steel and reportedly withstand a working load of 1,000 pounds.
+It has a 1.1-inch thick diameter, weighs about 11 pounds, and is 35.25 inches wide.
+It’s a solidly constructed band bar made from stainless steel and can reportedly withstand a working load of 1,000 pounds.

 There is also an option to purchase the T Bundle with the T Bar, which is just 3.4 pounds and 28 inches long.

-Coop describes the bars like having a traditional barbell in your hands.
+Coop says using the bar feels like having a traditional barbell in your hands.
 “There is a rotating bushing system that allows the bar to spin as you go through movements,” he explains.

 Both bars use stainless steel and feature a volcano knurl.
 There’s also a patent pending on this pulley and sling system.